itsaaame/Monitor/README.md

 Monitor.exe -n "process name" -l "lifespan set in minutes" -f "frequency set in minutes"

   -n notepad -l 5 -f 1
-  means it will monitor a process called "notepad" and check every 1 minute if lives longer than 5 minutes; if it does - terminate it
+  means it will monitor a process called "notepad" and check every 1 minute if it lives longer than 5 minutes; if it does - terminate it